 /remind me to turn in expense reports on the 25th of every month

 Send it to yourself in a direct message or to a team channel, and you’ll never be late with those reports again.
-The same goes for any task you need to do at the start of each month—simply adjust the above command to say“on the 1st of every month.”
+The same goes for any task you need to do at the start of each month—automate this reminder by simply adjusting the above command to say “on the 1st of every month.”